Codecademy/docs/content/postgresql/concepts/identifers/identifers.md

 ---
 Title: 'Identifier'
-Description: 'Refers to the name given to databases object such as tables, columns, indexes, etc.'
+Description: 'Refers to the name given to database objects such as tables, columns, indexes, etc.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'